 Unemployment, New Jobs, and Jobless Claims Statistics:*

-Negative: Unemployment INCREASED in October to 7.9% from 7.8% in September: September’s was the lowest rate since January 2009 and was good improvement over August’s 8.1%, so this shows things are really remaining about the same.
-However, keep in mind this ‘Official Unemployment’ rate only tracks those who are without jobs and have actively sought work within the past 4 weeks.
+Positive: Unemployment DECREASED in September to 7.8% from 8.1% in August: Is this a good indication of improvement?
+Any indication of positive change is good, and this is lowest rate since January 2009.
+However, this ‘Official Unemployment’ rate only tracks those who are without jobs and have actively sought work within the past 4 weeks.
 Since this statistic does not track all people who are not working, some websites report that the ‘Real Unemployment’ rate is about 15% when all able-bodied people of working age are considered.
 For a historical perspective: The unemployment rate during the Great Recession peaked at 10.10% in October 2010.
 In 2012 it has varied in the range of 8.10% – 8.30%, so we are not seeing a lot of change this year.
 It could be worse when you consider that during the Great Depression it peaked at about 25% in 1933.

-Positive: Initial Jobless Claims for Unemployment Insurance DECREASED: To 367,000 4 week rolling average, from 368,750.
-Looking back 12 weeks, the average was 364,500; 6 weeks ago it was 375,000, so we will need more weeks of decreases to reverse the year’s increasing trend.
+Negative: Initial Jobless Claims for Unemployment Insurance UNCHANGED: AT 375,000 4 week rolling average.
+Looking back 12 weeks, the average was 376,000; 6 weeks ago it was 371,000, so we will need more weeks of decreases to reverse the year’s increasing trend.
 This number is much better than it was in 2009 when it peaked at over 650,000.
 In 2010 we saw a decrease from nearly 500,000 early in the year to the low 400,000′s.
 In 2011 the claims were in the low to mid 400,000′s, but since October of 2011 they have been below 400,000.
 The lowest we have seen this rate in 10 years is 282,000 in January of 2006, and the earlier part of the last decade we saw the average similar to what we are seeing now.
 During the Great Depression from 1929 – 1941 there was not the same level of unemployment insurance that we have today, although unions may have had some.
 It wasn’t until the Social Security act encouraged it in 1935.
 Today we have the Federal Unemployment Tax Act (FUTA) tax to fund state agencies.

 *Unemployment statistics are an important indicator of how our economy is doing; more people employed points to stronger business growth and to fewer people receiving government entitlements.
 However, this is a little difficult to track, since the government doesn’t really publish a combined statistic that truly indicates what is happening.
 Most people who study this issue follow these three indicators: percentage of people unemployed, monthly change in non-farm payrolls, and jobless claims for unemployment insurance.
 The most discussed statistic is the unemployment rate; reading the explanation above illustrates how this number falls short.